Nurse Residency Program

 - Classes: Must attend all classes and finish all course work to complete the program

-- Out-of-state new graduates must have NCLEX scheduled by the time the residency program begins
+- Out-of-state new graduates must have NCLEX scheduled by the time the residency program begins and within the state you intend on working

 For more information or to apply for the Nurse Residency Program, please contact Intermountains Nurse Recruiters.